International Student Admissions

 |2||ACT or SAT scores (Optional)

 The ACT and SAT are standardized college entrance exams offered primarily in the U.S., but additional testing locations can be found internationally.
 LSSU does not require international students to submit test scores from either the ACT or SAT.
-Students may wish to submit test scores in order to strengthen their application for admission or to use as evidence of English proficiency.
+Students may wish to submit test scores in order to use as evidence of English proficiency.

 |3||Transcripts First Time in College Students